 Since its inception, EVMS has invested \$148 million in developing its academic facilities as an integrated component of the Eastern Virginia Medical Center.
-However, most of EVMS' campus buildings are more than 30 years old and have not undergone substantial renovations since they were built.
-Consequently, in 2006 EVMS committed to fund over \$18 million in renovations to its facilities, primarily to upgrade the facilities related to its patient care programs, which represent the largest physician practice in eastern Virginia.
-Of the existing \$166 million investment in the EVMS campus, the Commonwealth has contributed \$1 million.
+However, most of EVMS campus buildings are more than 30 years old and have not undergone substantial renovations since they were built.
+Consequently, in 2006 EVMS committed to fund over \$18 million in renovations to its facilities, primarily to upgrade facilities related to its patient care programs, which represent the largest physician practice in eastern Virginia.
+Of the existing \$166 million investment in the EVMS campus, the Commonwealth as contributed \$1 million.
+The newly funded MERIT will cost \$80 million, of which, the Commonwealth has provided \$59 million.

-• Factors Impacting Capital Investments:
+Factors Impacting Capital Investments:

-While renovations have been completed or are underway in some facilities, the primary education and research building (Lewis Hall) is woefully inadequate to meet contemporary medical and health professions educational needs as well as to provide the sophisticated facilities needed for biomedical research in the 21st century.
+While renovation have been completed or are underway in some facilities, the primary education and research building, (Lewis Hall) is woefully inadequate to meet contemporary medical and health professions eudcational needs as well as provide the sophiscated facilities needed for biomedical research in the 21st century.
 EVMS does not have sufficient resources to fund a new building on its own and requires assistance from the Commonwealth.